nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/javascript-use-dom-break-points.md

 count: this.state.count + 1, url: 'http://placekitten.com/${width}/${height}'
 ```

 I'm going to save that.
 Pay attention to this `src` attribute of the image.
 I click.
 It triggers the breakpoint.
-It's setting, let's see, `propName` here is `src`.
-Value here is `placekitten.com/524/597`.
+It's setting, let's see, `propName` here is `src`. `value` here is `placekitten.com/524/597`.
 Now I've stepped into this, and I can do all sorts of stuff with the debugger.

 ![Debugger](../images/javascript-use-dom-break-points-debugger-propName.png)